-MKT 499 - Marketing Internship (3-6)
+MKT 499 - Marketing Internship (1-6)

 An option for junior and senior majors to gain practical related experience in the field.
 Regular sessions with a faculty coordinator required.
-A minimum G.P.A. of 2.50 is required.
+Junior or senior status with a minimum G.P.A. of 2.50 is required.